jkterry1/parametersharingmadrl/README.md

 * To run `multiwalker`, use the command `python3 main_run.py multiwalker`.

 ## Requirements
 This repo uses the Reinforcement Library toolkit `RLlib` from [Ray](https://github.com/ray-project/ray).
-This specific wheel of the `Ray` package needs to be installed: \url{link to Ray wheel}.
+The specific wheels `Ray` package that are needed are included in this repo (there have been breaking changes).
 Once the wheel is downloaded, install it as `pip install -U path/to/wheel.whl`.
 Install the other required packages using the command `pip install -r requirements.txt`.
 Required Python version is `3.7.6`.

 ## Learning the games